Geborgen/nordic-souls/README.md

 In-game, press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle ENB, and `F7` to take a screenshot.
 These keybinds are the same for all included presets.

 Nordic Souls uses a modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).
-By default, ambient occlusion is turned off, saving a lot of FPS.
-If you want better looking foliage or more depth and realism to shadows in general, turn on ambient occlusion in the ENB menu at the cost of 5-10 FPS.

 If your interiors are too dark, edit `AmbientLightingIntensityInteriorDay` and `AmbientLightingIntensityInteriorNight` under the `Environment` category in the ENB menu.

 If you want to change to one of the two other included presets, you must do the following:
-1. Under the `ENB Presets` separator in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB for Obsidian Weathers`.
+1. Under the `ENB Presets` separator in MO2, **disable**  `Rudy ENB for Obsidian Weathers`.
-2. Under the same separator, **enable** `Mists of Tamriel for Obsidian Weathers`, and either [Culminated ENB](https://www.nexusmods.com/skyrimspecialedition/mods/53167), [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333), or [PI-CHO ENB](https://www.nexusmods.com/skyrimspecialedition/mods/35082).
+2. Under the same separator, **enable** either [Culminated ENB](https://www.nexusmods.com/skyrimspecialedition/mods/53167), [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333), or [PI-CHO ENB](https://www.nexusmods.com/skyrimspecialedition/mods/35082).
 3. Make sure you only have one preset enabled at a time.
 4. Launch your game as usual.

 If you want to add a custom preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and match the way I've installed the presets to MO2.

 If you do not want to use ENB, disable everything in that separator and keep it toggled off in-game.

+#### ReShade and Community Shaders

+Nordic Souls includes the [Amethyst](https://www.nexusmods.com/skyrimspecialedition/mods/99450) ReShade and Community Shaders preset as an alternative to ENB.
+This is more performance friendly and has a slightly different aesthetic.

+In-game, press `END` for the CS menu, `DEL` for the KreatE menu, `HOME` for the ReShade Menu, `NUMPAD *` to toggle CS, and `INS` to toggle ReShade.

+To enable the optional ReShade preset in addition to Community Shaders, you must do the following:
+1. Disable `ENB Binaries v0499` under the `ENB Files` separator in MO2.
+This is the only ENB-related file you need to disable.
+2. Enable everything under the `ReShade & Community Shaders` separator.

+Reverse the process to enable ENB again; disable everything ReShade and CS related, and re-enable the ENB binaries.

 #### Widescreen Support